philbort/kaggle/kobe_bryant_shot_selection/README.md

 # [Kobe Bryant Shot Selection](http:////www.kaggle.com/c/kobe-bryant-shot-selection)

 *If your name is Kobe Bryant, you take the toughest shots.
-If you want to save 15% on car insurance, you ...*
+It's what you do.
+If you want to save 15% or more on car insurance, you ...*

 ##Which shots did Kobe sink?